 21. How Are Safe Offshore Merchant Account Providers?

 Payment Processing companies make money by allowing you to accept transactions.
 They will never like to close your account if it is in good standing.

 Offshore processors follow the same guidelines as any domestic processors.
 They have to follow the guidelines of the well-known card brands and Governments.
 These solutions may cost a bit higher but they can offer accounts for many High Risk Industries.
 Payout period can be longer but at least they allow you to process transactions.

 22. How Can A Merchant Avoid Chargebacks?

 Chargebacks happen because of many reasons.
 Friendly chargebacks are a very small percentage of the same.
 There are many ways to reduce and avoid chargebacks.
 Our Ebook talks about the best practices that can help.

 The first suggestion is to get strong customer service team.
 They should be capable enough to handle all kind of disputes.
 Regular communication with the customer also helps in identifying any future issues.
 Selling high-quality products can also solve this problem to a great extent.
-Inferior quality products leave bad impact in the minds of the buyer.
+Inferior quality products leave a bad impact in the minds of the buyer.
 You can use technology to reduce and avoid chargebacks.
 Get real time chargeback alerts.
 The moment the customer calls the card issuer you get an alert(Not all the times but most of the times).
 This gives the merchant a window of opportunity.
 Merchant can communicate with the customer and resolve the issue.
 If lucky then the customer will be happy to stay with you.
-In case if the customer insists for a refund then issue refund.
+In case if the customer insists on a refund then issue a refund.
 Under both the circumstances, you are preventing chargebacks.